-TransportationCamp is an unconference bringing together transportation professionals, technologists, and others interested in the intersection of urban transportation and technology.
+It brings together students, transportation professionals, technologists, and others interested in the intersection of urban transportation and technology.

 Transportation is a major metropolitan issue, with direct impacts on economic strength, environmental sustainability, and social equity.
-Recent advances in technology (“web 2.0”, mobile computing, open source software, open data and APIs, and spatial analysis) present an opportunity to improve mobility more immediately and at a lower cost than has ever been possible in the past.
+Recent advances in technology—mobile computing, open source software, open data and APIs, and spatial analysis—present an opportunity to improve mobility more immediately and at a lower cost than has ever been possible in the past.

 TransportationCamp raises awareness of this opportunity and builds connections between disparate innovators in public administration, transportation operations, information design, and software engineering.

-This is not a traditional conference: in addition to talks and presentations from big names in transportation and technology, TransportationCamp provides an opportunity for every attendee to be a participant in shaping and leading the event.
-Be prepared to get involved, meet people, and get busy.
-Highly recommended pre-event reading: “How a TransportationCamp Works: The Essential Guide.”
+This is not a traditional conference.
+The session topics and activities are suggested by the attendees.
+In addition to talks and presentations from big names in transportation and technology, TransportationCamp provides an opportunity for every attendee to be a participant in shaping and leading the event.
+Be prepared to get involved and meet